CliMA/Oceananigans.jl/docs/src/index.md

 *🌊 Fast and friendly fluid dynamics on CPUs and GPUs.*

-Oceananigans is fast, friendly, and flexible software for finite volume simulations the nonhydrostatic and hydrostatic Boussinesq equations on CPUs and GPUs.
+Oceananigans is a fast, friendly, and flexible software package for finite volume simulations the nonhydrostatic and hydrostatic Boussinesq equations on CPUs and GPUs.
 Aside from its ability to run on GPUs (wow, fast!)
 Oceananigans receives its powers from a flexible and intuitive user interface that makes simple numerical experiments easy, and complex, creative numerical experiments possible.